 Research and learn about the service options in your area.
 It is critical to seek information early and often from school and adult service personnel about relevant state and local resources, services, and supports.
-In addition, it is very important to ensure needed services are in place prior to school exit.
+In addition, it is very important to ensure that needed services are in place prior to school exit.
 Once again, Indiana disability advocacy organizations are a good source of information.

-Developed with the input of the Indiana Family Employment First Coalition
+Developed by the Indiana Family Employment First Coalition,

-With funding from the Indiana Division of Disability and Rehabilitative Services
+with funding support from the Indiana Division of Disability and Rehabilitative Services' Bureau of Disabilities Services, a division of the Indiana Family and Social Services Administration.